Ortho-K, a Little Known Contact Lens Alternative for Athletes

 How Can You Obtain Ortho-K Lenses?

 An optometrist who focuses on myopia management, such as Dr. Matthew Wang, can provide ortho-k lenses.
-At Advanced Eyecare Myopia Control Center, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
+At Advanced Eyecare Optometric Center, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
 The ortho-k contact lenses are then custom-designed to meet the individual’s requirements.

 Dr. Matthew Wang will also provide guidance on caring for and cleaning the lenses.